Pope, quoting Buddha, urges religious dialogue to fight fundamentalism | Law-Order

 - Mongolia

 Calling himself one of the "humble heirs" of ancient schools of wisdom and quoting the Buddha, Pope Francis on Sunday urged all religions to live in harmony and shun ideological fundamentalism that foments violence.
-Francis was speaking at an inter-religious meeting in the Mongolian capital and sharing the stage in an theatre with a dozen other religious representatives - the type of gathering that Francis' conservative critics have assailed in the past.
+Francis was speaking at an inter-religious meeting in the Mongolian capital Ulaanbaatar, sharing a theatre stage with a dozen other religious representatives - the type of gathering that Francis' conservative critics have assailed in the past.

 The primary purpose of the pope's visit to Mongolia is to meet the country's tiny Catholic community, at 1,450 members one of the world's smallest.
 He is due to say a Mass for them later on Sunday.
-Mongolia borders with China and the pope has also used trip to send an apparent message to Beijing, which has difficult relations with the Vatican, that governments have nothing to fear from the Catholic Church because it has no political agenda.
+Mongolia borders with China, and the pope has used his trip to send an apparent message to Beijing that governments have nothing to fear from the Catholic Church because it has no political agenda.
+China, which human rights groups say represses religious freedom, has difficult relations with the Vatican.

 Since he started the trip, Francis has praised religious freedom in Mongolia, which was severely repressed while the country was in the Soviet Union's sphere of influence - a fact mentioned by one of the Buddhist leaders who addressed him.
-"Religions are called to offer the world this harmony, which technological progress alone cannot bestow," Francis said after listening to addresses from leaders representing Mongolian Buddhists, Muslims, Evangelicals, Jews, Orthodox, Mormans, Hindus, Shintos, Bahais, and Shamans.
+"Religions are called to offer the world this harmony, which technological progress alone cannot bestow," Francis said after listening to addresses from leaders representing Mongolian Buddhists, Muslims, evangelicals, Jews, Orthodox, Mormons, Hindus, Shintos, Bahais and shamans.

 "Brothers and sisters, today we are meeting together as the humble heirs of ancient schools of wisdom.
 In our encounter with one another, we want to share the great treasure we have received, for the sake of enriching a humanity so often led astray on its journey by the myopic pursuit of profit and material comfort," he said.
 Francis quoted from a writings of the Buddha that says "the wise man rejoices in giving", noting it was similar to Jesus' saying "It is more blessed to give than to receive".

-Conservative Catholics, such as Bishop Athanasius Schneider of Kazakhstan, have lambasted the pope for even attending such gatherings, calling them "a supermarket of religions" that diminishes the status of the Catholic Church.
-But the pope repeated on Sunday that he put great importance in "ecumenical, inter-religious and cultural dialogue".
-He said dialogue did not mean "to gloss over difference" but to seek understanding and enrichment.
+CONSERVATIVE CRITICISM Conservative Catholics, such as Bishop Athanasius Schneider of Kazakhstan, have lambasted the pope for even attending such gatherings, calling them "a supermarket of religions" that diminishes the status of the Catholic Church.

-He condemned "narrowness, unilateral imposition, fundamentalism and ideological constraint", saying they destroy fraternity, fuel tensions and compromise peace.
 "There can be no mixing, then, of religious beliefs and violence, of holiness and oppression, of religious traditions and sectarianism," Francis said.
+"This is a very important, meaningful meeting," said one of the attendees, Buddhist Monk Altankhuu Tserenjav of the Zuun Khuree Dashichoiling Monastery in Ulaanbaatar.

+"He is a religious leader of the world, for us like a Dalai Lama, so I really respect and welcome him," he said.
+Mongolia has seen a revival of Tibetan Buddhism since the collapse of the Soviet-backed Communist government in 1990, and the Dalai Lama is regarded as its main spiritual leader.

+However, China has repeatedly put pressure on Mongolia not to allow the 88-year-old exiled Tibetan leader to visit, branding him a dangerous separatist Several of the leaders, including the Jewish representative, Yair Jacob Porat, and the shaman, imparted a special blessing from their religions on the pope, wishing him health and a long life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)